rhaleblian/dslibris/README.txt

 Herein lie the source for dslibris, and supporting libraries.

-PREREQUISITES
+== PREREQUISITES ==

-Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently it's OS X.
+Fedora, Ubuntu, Arch, OS X, and Windows XP (MSYS) have all been used as build platforms.
+Currently it's OS X 10.5.6.
+You need

-* devkitPro installed with components: devkitARM (r24) libnds libfat libwifi
+* devkitPro r24 installed with devkitARM, libnds, libfat, and libwifi.
-  Set DEVKITPRO and DEVKITARM set in your environment.
-* on Windows XP, MSYS/MINGW.
-The MSYS provided with devkitPro is fine.
-* a media card and a DLDI patcher, but you knew that.
+* A media card and a DLDI patcher, but you knew that.

-BUILDING
+== BUILDING ==

   cd ndslibris/trunk  # or wherever you put the SVN trunk make

 dslibris.nds should show up in your current directory.

 Note the libraries in 'external', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.

-INSTALLATION
+== INSTALLATION ==

-see INSTALL.txt.
+See INSTALL.txt.

-DEBUGGING
+== DEBUGGING ==

-gdb/insight-6.6 have been known to work on Ubuntu 8.04 for debugging; however CFLASH FAT support has been up and down.
-You can use the --cflash option to desmume to create a disk image.

-See online forums for means to build an arm-eabi targeted Insight for your platform, and on making a FAT CFLASH image (keywords: fat desmume chism).
+gdb and insight-6.6 have been known to work on Ubuntu 8.04 for debugging; however CFLASH FAT support has been up and down.
+See the Makefile for invocation examples.
+See online forums for means to build an arm-eabi targeted insight for your platform, and on making a FAT CFLASH image (keywords: fat desmume chism).

-MORE INFO
+== MORE DOCUMENTATION ==

 For code documentation: